 It’s the holiday season and we are IN THE MOOD for some Christmas festivities at Disney World!
 It is such a fun time of year, especially when we have this gorgeous weather (honestly- this is one of the best times for weather.
-No rain, light humidity, 50 degree awesomeness)
+Almost no rain, light humidity, 50-70 degree awesomeness)

 And you will WANT to be here for the holiday season because of how magical it is!
 The lights, the smells, the joy and kindness that people are sharing.